Fireworks In New Jersey: What’s Legal And What’s Not (a Refresher . . .)June 29, 2022 | by Matthew Troiano

 Fireworks Cause Injuries

-But I’m no doctor, and I’m not the best suited to give you medical advice.
-So how about the law.
+The numbers tell the story.
+These things are dangerous.
+And I’m not even a doctor.
+Being a lawyer, however, let’s address some of the legal issues.
 In short, if there are going to be fireworks, they must be used within the parameters of the law.

 New Jersey’s Laws on the Sale and Possession of Fireworks